 By Reina Soratani and Haru Harukawa.
 Released in Japan as “Kondo wa Zettai ni Jama Shimasen!” by Gentosha Comics.
-Released in North America by Seven Seas.
+Released in North America by Airship.
 Translated by Molly Lee.
-Adapted by T. Anne.
+Adapted by Lorin Christie.

 As I was reading the previous two volumes of this series, I was starting to get very disturbed by Yulan’s obsession with Violette, mostly as he’s clearly also meant to be the main love interest.
 That doesn’t really change all that much in this volume, at least on his end.
 That said, after reading this volume, I think I’ve changed my mind.
 Yes, Yulan and Violette are totally codependent, and, amazingly, they also have a maid who is also codependent to Violette along for the ride.
 But if it gets Violette out of this house, away from her abusers, and away from this family forever, then I honestly am OK with it.
 Be as codependent as you like.
 It’s better than the alternative.
 That said, there’s still another volume coming, so there’s surely some fresh new awfulness that can happen.
 I said in an earlier review I read light novels to have fun.
 This is not “fun” per se.
 But it’s spellbinding.